Schedules and timetables for all standard undergraduate courses

 Guidelines for negotiating extensions for disability-related reasons.

-When you submit work through Turnitin you should receive an originality report, detailing how much of your work's content was matched with the resource database.
-Find out how to interpret this report...
+When you submit work through Turnitin you will receive an originality report, detailing how much of your work's content was matched with the resource database.
+Find out what this means.

 What to do if you have a medical condition or have been ill.